 Agios Nikolaos Church

-The church is rather grand and has three isles and wonderful frescoes of course.
+The church is rather grand and has three aisles and wonderful frescos of course.
 It is situated at the end of a short track that is signposted from the road.

 I heard about the amphitheatre on Bookface [sic] and sought it out as it did not seem to warrant a mention in any guide books that I owned.
 It’s not signposted but it is just below Agios Nikolaos.

-On the outskirts of Nomitsi is the small church of Agioi Anargyroi.
+On the outskirts of Nomitsi is the small church of Agio Anargyroi.
 Some of the frescos date from the 10th and 11th centuries.

 Nearby is the Church of the Metamorphosi which has been recently restored and has frescos dating from the 13th Century.